Agent Security

 Your Agent Has a Middleman You Didn't Vet

-Researchers bought 28 LLM API routers and collected 400 more.
+Researchers tested 28 LLM API routers.
 17 touched AWS canary credentials.
 One drained ETH from a private key.
-The router...
+The router layer is the new attack surface.

 MCP Servers Are the New Attack Surface

-50 MCP vulnerabilities.
-30 CVEs in 60 days.
-13 critical.
-The attack surface nobody is auditing.
+50 MCP vulnerabilities, 30 CVEs in 60 days, 13 critical.
+Tool-use protocols are the attack surface nobody is auditing — here's the taxonomy and the fixes.

-Project Glasswing: What Happens When a Model Is Too Good at Finding Bugs
+Project Glasswing: When a Model Finds Too Many Bugs

 When Your Agent Finds a Vulnerability